Hirosaki

 Recommended

-Hirosaki (弘前), the cultural heart of the Tsugaru Region in Aomori Prefecture, flourished during the Edo Period as a political and artistic hub.
-Today, it stands as one of the richest cultural cities in northern Tohoku, inviting visitors to explore its historic charm and vibrant traditions.
-At the center of Hirosaki is the iconic Hirosaki Castle, surrounded by thousands of cherry trees that create a breathtaking spectacle during cherry blossom season, typically from late April to early May.
+Hirosaki (弘前), located in the Tsugaru Region of Aomori Prefecture, is a city with a deep cultural legacy that flourished during the Edo Period as a political and artistic center.
+Today, it remains one of the cultural gems of northern Tohoku, attracting visitors with its historic charm and vibrant traditions.
+At the heart of the city lies the iconic Hirosaki Castle, a symbol of the city’s rich past, surrounded by a stunning collection of cherry trees.
+Each year, these trees put on a spectacular display during cherry blossom season, typically from late April to early May, drawing both locals and tourists to witness the breathtaking sight.

 Getting there